veksh/ovfconf/README.md

        </ve:EthernetAdapterSection>
     </Environment>

-Values for configuration parameters then extracted and compared with current ones, performing required changes in OS config.
+Values for configuration parameters are then extracted and compared with current settings, and configs are changed when necessary.

+On every boot copy of that XML will be created in `/tmp/ovfEnv.xml` (this could be used as a template for customization or as debugging aid), log of activity is in `/tmp/ovfconf.log`.

 # Limitations

-- no ipv6 support, only one interface is supported
+- only one interface is supported
+- no ipv6 support
 - untested on redhat/centos 6.x, sles 12 etc
 - only some hard-coded apps and services are supported
 - has some assumptions about configuraton file formats
 - configuration parametrs (like log file name) are hard-coded too

-# Caveats
+# Caveats and tips

-- redhat/centos: better enable DSA key generation in /etc/sysconfig/sshd
+- redhat/centos: better enable DSA key generation in /etc/sysconfig/sshd or older ssh clients will be unable to connect